How does the body convert food into fuel?

 The limits of traditional methods

 Isotopes are distinct mass variants of the same chemical element.
 For example, carbon-12, the most common form of the element, also exists as a slightly heavier isotope, carbon-13.
-To learn more about the organism that produced biological compounds such as proteins, scientists can examine the ratio of heavy to light isotopes in these molecules.
+To learn more regarding the organism that produced biological compounds such as proteins, scientists can examine the ratio of heavy to light isotopes in these molecules.

 Traditional methods of analyzing metabolism have often been limited to the examination of complete protein isotopes.
-Although these techniques provide some information about diet and other aspects of metabolism, they lack precision.
+Although these techniques provide some information regarding diet and other aspects of metabolism, they lack precision.
 Similarly, examining metabolism via the isotope ratio of an entire protein only gives a partial picture of reality.

 Some progress has been made by measuring the isotopes in each of the 20 amino acids which make up proteins, but this method remains limited.
 It is certainly more detailed than the previous approach, but it still lacks the nuance needed to understand the intricacies of metabolism.